Results from the EPICAL-2 Ultra-High Granularity Electromagnetic Calorimeter Prototype: Conclusion

 Results from a detailed analysis of low-energy measurements are presented.
 The basic calorimetric performance, in terms of energy linearity and resolution, is very good.
 Of the two observables employed, $N_{\mathrm{clus}}$ provides better resolution, but is slightly worse in terms of linearity.
 Efforts are under way to find the optimal energy reconstruction.
 With the current algorithms, the resolution at low energy is comparable to the state of the art of analog SiW calorimeters.

 Results at high energy, as observed from a preliminary analysis, are consistent with the behaviour at low energy, confirming the good performance.
+These results are obtained using a mixed particle beam, so a hadron contamination is not fully excluded, although we expect it to be very small.
 Further advancements of reconstruction algorithms may be more important to achieve optimum performance for high-energy showers.
 The current knowledge gives confidence that the technology will meet the requirements for pixel layers in FoCal.
+While the basic calorimetric performance is comparable to the state of the art, the technology will clearly be superior in terms of two-shower separation.
 Much more detailed analysis of e.g. the event-by-event behaviour of shower shapes can be performed and will be the scope of future publications.